CHCAA-EDUX/Scientific-Computing-Workshop/README.md

 | Column | Description|
 |--------|:-----------|
-`day-1-oob`| All materials from day 1 covering basic Python object and object-oriented programming `day-2-numpy`| All materials from day 2 covering Numpy, fundamental linear algebra and matplotlib.
+`day-1-oob`| All materials from day 1 covering basic Python object and object-oriented programming `day-2-numpy`| All materials from day 2 covering Numpy and fundamental linear algebra and a tiny bit of matplotlib.
 `day-3-neural-networks`| All materials from day 3 covering neural networks.